ousiax/ousiax.github.io/_posts/2017-02-27-functions-in-c-language.md

 *function-name* can be any valid identifier.

-*parameter-list* consists of zeor or more parameters, separated by commas.
+*parameter-list* consists of zero or more parameters, separated by commas.
 A typical parameter consists of a data type and an optional name for the parameter.
 You can also declare a function that has a variable number of parameters, or no parameters using `void`. **Leaving out *prameter-list* entirely aslo indicates no parameters, but it is better to specify it explicitly with `void`**.

 You should write the function declaration above the first use of the function.
 You can put it in a header file and use the `#include` directive to include that function declaration in any source code files that use the function.